gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 1. Geo installs are not auto upgraded.

 If the minimally required version is changing:

-1. GitLab upgrade errors out if an old version of Omnibus-managed PostgreSQL is still installed
+1. GitLab upgrade errors out if an old version of Omnibus-managed PostgreSQL is still installed.

 If the above tests are manual, we risk missing a breaking change that is introduced after the manual tests have been performed.
 We should automate as many of these tests as possible.